 - Breakfast delivered in a little brown-bag to your room each morning by 8:00am.
 (Sadly, no gluten free pastries despite requesting them in advance.)

-- Bikes to ride around town.
+- Free bikes to ride around town.

 - 2 hour complimentary use of kayaks and paddle boards.